-In December 2018, New South Wales experienced its worst hail downpour in two decades.
+And we all remember the storms of December 2018 that led to New South Wales experiencing its worst hail downpour in two decades.

 2. Cover your garden

 If you have a green thumb, you know the dread of a springtime hailstorm, when your plants are just sprouting.
 If you’re worried they won’t weather the hailstorm, use netting (or objects like baskets, tarps or pots) to protect them.
-You can also add extra soil to your plants to help them stay standing.
+You can also add extra soil to your plants to help keep them standing upright.

 3. Safeguard windows and doors

-Like skylights, protecting your windows and glass doors with a secure screen could prevent them from hail damage.
+Like skylights, protecting your windows and glass doors with secure shutters could help prevent them from hail damage.
 As an added bonus, they’ll also help to secure your home from theft!

 Closing your windows is a natural reaction when it starts raining, but closing your curtains can protect your home, and those inside, if hail smashes a window.
 It’ll also prevent glass from spreading inside your home, making the clean-up a lot easier.

-If a hailstorm is forecast, your first thought might be to move valuable things like your car out of harm’s way.
-Which is, of course, very important!
+If a hailstorm is forecasted, your first thought might be to move valuable things, like your car, out of harm’s way - which is, of course, very important!
 But any large objects that could be picked up by wind present a danger to your home, the objects themselves, and other breakable items.
 An outdoor umbrella or gazebo can easily be picked up and hurled into a window.